A global framework for responsible ship finance

 The Poseidon Principles are the world’s first sector-specific, self-governing climate alignment agreement amongst financial institutions.
 They establish a global framework for assessing and disclosing the climate alignment of ship finance portfolios and are consistent with the policies and ambitions of the International Maritime Organization, including its ambition for greenhouse gas emissions to peak as soon as possible and to reduce shipping’s total annual GHG emissions by at least 50% by 2050.

-Signatories of the Principles include ABN Amro, Amsterdam Trade Bank, BNP Paribas, Citi, Bpifrance Assurance Export, Credit Agricole CIB, Credit Industriel et Commercial, Credit Suisse, Danish Ship Finance, Danske Bank, DNB, DVB, Export Credit Norway, ING, Nordea, Société Générale, and Sparebanken Vest.
-Together they represent a bank loan portfolio to global shipping of at least $140 billion – around 30% of the global ship finance portfolio.
+Signatories of the Principles include ABN Amro, Amsterdam Trade Bank, BNP Paribas, Bpifrance, Citi, Credit Agricole CIB, Credit Industriel et Commercial, Credit Suisse, Danish Ship Finance, Danske Bank, DNB, DVB, Export Credit Norway, ING, Nordea, Société Générale, Sparebanken Vest and Sumitomo Mitsui Trust Bank.
+Together they represent a bank loan portfolio to global shipping of more than US$150 billion – over a third of the global ship finance portfolio.
 Additional banks are expected to join them in the near future.

 The drafting of the Poseidon Principles was led under auspices of the Global Maritime Forum by a group of global shipping banks – Citi, Societe Generale, and DNB – together with leading industry players – A.P.
 Møller Mærsk, Cargill, Euronav, Lloyd’s Register and Watson Farley & Williams – with expert support provided by Rocky Mountain Institute and University College London Energy Institute.